 Negative Space Compositions

-Negative space will allow you to create an image that will feel dramatic.
-It will attract a viewer to it and then lead their eyes towards the smaller area of positive space.
+With any photography composition technique, negative space will almost always come into play.
+Negative space allows you to create an image that will feel dramatic.
+It attracts the viewer and then leads their eyes toward the area of positive space.

 This can add feelings of loneliness, solitude, relaxation, contemplation, or even importance.
 It depends on the subject matter of the photograph.